 The True Light is consciousness exploration.
 Many indigenous cultures center their efforts around techniques to explore this inner journey.
 These early explorers are pioneers of consciousness and awareness.
 So, not all religions sell counterfeit spirituality.
 Some Eastern religious traditions are gatekeepers of spiritual technologies for exploring consciousness.
 We salute those traditions that preserve and keep this knowledge pure.

 What is the false light in spirituality?
-It is a light which doesn’t illuminate our path for inner exploration.
+It is anything that doesn’t illuminate our path for inner exploration.
 It is superstition and mythology masquerading as a counterfeit for an authentic path of exploration.

 Abrahamic Religions, Wikipedia